Terry's TMG Tips

 In the window on the right, six User Items are present.
 The first three – Main Page, Surname Index, and Master Index – are essential parts of the site.
 The other three – Charts, Notable Ancestors, and Images – are optional.
 Note that only the last of the second group has a check mark in front of it, which is why the other two do not appear in our basic site.

-If you compare the checked items with menu buttons at the top of the pages of our basic site, above, you can see that the same items appear, in the same order, on the menu.
+If you compare the checked items with menu buttons at the top of the pages of our basic site above, you can see that the same items appear, in the same order, on the menu.
 This illustrates one function of User Items, controlling the items that appear on the menu and their order.
-If you use the Up and Down buttons to rearrange the order of the Items, they will appear in the new order in the menu.
+You can use the Up and Down buttons below the list of User Items to rearrange the order of the Items, they will then appear in the new order in the menu.

-Looking again at the first three User Items, note that they have a small icon representing links of a chain.
+Looking again at the first three User Items, note that the second and third have a small icon representing links of a chain.
 That is because they are "link" items.
 That means that they only serve the menu control function in this screen.
-Unlike the Items discussed below, you cannot manage the contents of those three types of pages from the User Items screen.
+Unlike the Items discussed below, you cannot manage the contents of those two types of pages from the User Items screen.
 You only manage how, or if, they appear on the menus here.

 A few of the other User Items are also "link" items, and they also serve only to control menu appearances.
 For example, you could add a Person Link so that a menu button would take the reader to the Person Page entry for a key person.

-The remaining types of User Items discussed here serve both of the functions of the User Items section – the control of menu buttons and the management of additional pages you are adding to your site.
-The last three Items visible in the screenshot above are examples of such Items.
+The remaining types of User Items discussed here serve both of the functions of the User Items section – the control of menu buttons and the management of pages you are adding to your site.
+The other Items visible in the screenshot above are examples of such Items.
+The Main Page Item is required for each site.
+It controls the content of the main page of the site, the one readers generally start with.
+The last three Items, Charts, Notable People, and Images are optional.
 They are provided in a default site to assist users in creating the more commonly used types of added pages.
 Of the three, only the last, Images, is enabled by default.
 You can enable the other two if you want to make use of them, or you can add your own as discussed below.

-You can also create an index of people using a user-created page.
+You can also create an index of people using Person Link User Items in a Custom Page.
 In fact, that is how the "Notable People" index which is included but disabled in a default site is created.
 That method is described as the "SubPage Method" in my article on Creating a Notable Ancestor Index.

-The discussion in the section above which says that Link Items create a menu button is a bit of a simplification.
+The discussion above which says that Link Items create a menu button is a bit of a simplification.
 That is true if the Link Item appears in the left-most column in the User Items screen.
 If a Link Item appears under a SubPage it will instead produce a clickable link in the body of the page rather than as a button on the menu.
+For a fuller discussion of how User Items control Menus and produce links, please see my article on Controlling Menus and Links.

 Subpages